marcouderzo/CSDemoParser/documentation/validatedataset Script Documentation.md

 Check if the line count is too low.

+### Test 2: Checking if there are 100 matches for each player

+Searches for "100" in the filename for n times, with n = number of players in the target folder.

-### Test 2: Checking for Duplicate Matches
+### Test 3: Checking for Duplicate Matches

-For each log, the scripts checks every log (exept itself), to see if there are matches with the same output, meaning two parsed matches were the same.
-This does not apply if the logs are empty.
+For each log, the scripts checks every log size (exept itself), to see if there are matches with the same output, meaning two parsed matches were the same.

 This is very important to check because hltv lists every match a player attends, but when we download a match, we actually download an archive of two or three matches (depending on the outcome: 2-0, 2-1).
 As this is not as straight-forward as we thought it would be, we decided to double check the whole dataset once we were done parsing.

-This is for sure the test that will take the most time to complete, as its complexity is O(n<sup>2</sup>)
+Our original idea was to check each line of each file, but as the complexity of the algorithm was O(n<sup>2</sup>), it would have taken more than three hundred years to complete.
+Therefore, we switched to only checking the file size in bytes.